 Like all other processes, low volume production with plastic injection molding has its issues.

-Another issue that injection molding requires serious engineering design to prevent any plastic injection molding problems and solutions, which are many and different.
+Another issue is that injection molding requires serious engineering design to prevent any plastic injection molding problems and solutions, which are many and different.
 This increases the cost of the final part and its modifications.

 However, it is still cheaper to spend more money during the design for the manufacturing process rather than make a faulty mold and end up with low-quality parts.
-Employing experienced manufacturing engineers will help prevent any defects appearing.
-Then, the additional joints implemented to make the manufacturing of the mold harder.
+Employing experienced manufacturing engineers will help prevent any defects from appearing.
+Then, the additional joints are implemented to make the manufacturing of the mold harder.
 The result of the error in mold joints may be a step defect when the first half of the part is shifted towards the second half.

 When Low Volume Injection Molding Can Help You